-This cathedral is one of the most important examples of French Gothic architecture from the middles ages in all of Europe.
-It has been expanded and restored many times since its construction in 1239, but it remains remarkably well-preserved.
+This cathedral is one of the most important examples of French Gothic architecture from the Middle Ages in Europe.
+It has been expanded and restored many times since its construction in 1239 but remains remarkably well-preserved.

 - About the Strasbourg Cathedral

 - What to Look For Inside the Strasbourg Cathedral

 - What is the address of Strasbourg Cathedral?

 - How can I get to Strasbourg Cathedral?

 - What are the opening hours of Strasbourg Cathedral?

 - Is there an admission fee to enter Strasbourg Cathedral?

 - Rose Window